DFE-Digital/pageobjects-testing-infrastructure/README.md

     t.Browser.BrowserMajorVersion = "131"; // version of browser
-    t.Browser.ShowBrowser = false; // should the browser display a screen or be headless t.Browser.PageLoadTimeoutSeconds = 30; // how long should WebDriver wait for the page to load t.Browser.ViewportHeight = 1080;
+    t.Browser.ShowBrowser = false; // should the browser display a screen or be headless t.Browser.PageLoadTimeoutSeconds = 30; // how long should WebDriver wait for the page to load t.Browser.ViewportHeight = 1080; // the dimensions of the browser
-    t.Browser.ViewportWidth = 1920; // the dimensions of the browser
+    t.Browser.ViewportWidth = 1920;
     t.Browser.EnableIncognito = false; // should the browser start as in incognito mode t.Browser.EnableAuthenticationBypass = false; // enable the network interception module });

 // TODO suggest to tester managing configuration through Binding?
 Provide a default JSON?
 ```

+// TODO Update with CUSTOM MAPPING AND TEMPLATES

 ## Components available to use